Police and Border Guard Board: Naval fleet

+In March 2026, an Estonian Border Guard vessel, the motorboat M-80, sunk in Greece while on a Frontex mission.

 Insignia

 Police coat of arms

 The coat of arms of the police is in the shape of a shield.
-On a blue background is a silver lion standing on its rear legs, holding a small coat of arms withs paws, which represents readiness to protect public order and the interests of the state.
+On a blue background is a silver lion standing on its rear legs, holding a small coat of arms with its paws, which represents readiness to protect public order and the interests of the state.
 The lion was chosen as a symbol because it represents nobility and courage and because it is also represented on the national coat of arms.
 The silver color symbolizes nobility and masculinity, while the blue color symbolizes peace and stability.
-The coat of arms was designed based on historical traditions and the design of the Estonian police badge from 1930s.
+The coat of arms was designed based on historical traditions and the design of the Estonian police badge from the 1930s.

 Border Guard insignia

 The insignia of the Estonian Border Guard was designed by Günther Reindorff for the 10th anniversary of the Border Guard in 1932.
 It depicts a silver eagle holding a sword in front of a border post.
 The eagle is called the North Eagle, which originates from the national epic Kalevipoeg, and it symbolizes vigilance, courage and readiness to fight.
 The border post is stylized in diagonally placed national colors and it holds the national coat of arms at the top.
 The eagle and border post are surrounded by a wreath of silver oak leaves, which symbolizes unity and manliness.
 There is a silver ribbon with the date of establishment of the Estonian Border Guard on the lower part of insignia.